blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/dist_plots.png" width="800"/>

+When dealing with predicting future events it is necessary to "lag" the outcomes forward one day.
+This process is due to the fact that we are dealing with time and time series data sets where the features that are reported today are used to predict tomorrow's value.
+There is a whole branch of study for time series analysis which this project does not explore in-depth<sup9></sup>.

 The second preprocessin step is dealing with collinearity.
 In order to identify variable paris that exhibit a significant level of collinearity a the scatter matrix and table are generated below:

 <img src="report_images/corr_matrix_plot.png" width="700"/>